tylerwolf35/NotHotdog/README.md

 ### How to use?
 (Streamlit)
 Clone the repository and run ```streamlit run upload.py``` in the streamlit directory of the project.

+### How to use?
+(Jupyter Notebook)
+Clone the repository and open the file "NotHotdog-jupyter.ipynb" in Jupyter.